Farmsteads - an alternative development model that’s a practical approach to rural living and land stewardship

 The Practical Definition

-From a planning and regulatory point of view, small farmsteads—often called “farmettes” in Chattahoochee Hills—are large-lot rural subdivisions that allow homeowners to build a custom home, barns, outbuildings, and maintain gardens or even keep some livestock.
+From a planning and regulatory point of view, small farmsteads—often called “farmettes”—are large-lot rural subdivisions that allow homeowners to build a custom home, barns, outbuildings, and maintain gardens or even keep some livestock.

 Key practical details:

-• Farmstead Subdivisions: Defined by local ordinances as large-lot residential subdivisions of rural land, often processed administratively by the zoning board, with multiple lots for small-scale residential hobby farms.
-The Hearn Road District is applying for a Variance to rezone as such.
+• Farmsteads: Defined by local ordinances as large-lot residential subdivisions of rural land, often processed administratively by the zoning board, with multiple lots for small-scale residential hobby farms.

-• Typical Size: Farmsteads on Hearn are envisioned to consist of 3 to 7 acres per lot—enough space for a home, vegetable gardens, accessory dwelling unit, and sometimes sheep pastures or small herds.
+• Typical Size: Farmsteads are envisioned to consist of 3+ acres per lot—enough space for a home, vegetable gardens, accessory dwelling unit, and sometimes sheep pastures or small herds.
+A strict minimum of 3 acres per farmstead.

-• Conservation Focus: Strict land-use rules ensure that much of the land is preserved for agriculture or forest, with limits on overdevelopment and incentives for sustainable land use, per the comprehensive plan.
-Similarly, the Farmsteads will maintain a 70% protection of green space (can be placed into conservation) while focusing the built environment on the remaining 30% of the property.
+• Conservation Focus: In Georgia, land-use rules state that much of the land is preserved for agriculture or forest, with limits on overdevelopment and incentives for sustainable land use, per the comprehensive plan.
+Similarly, the Farmsteads are envisioned to maintain a 80% protection of green space (can be placed into conservation when applicable) while focusing the built environment on the remaining 20% of the property.

-• Agricultural Activity: These small farmsteads can operate as hobby farms, small-scale ranches, or organic farms supplying local markets and restaurants; land use is flexible but will center on family sustenance and community farming and consumption.
+• Agricultural Activity: These farmsteads can operate as hobby farms, small-scale ranches, or organic farms supplying local markets, restaurants and families within the community; land use is flexible but will center on family sustenance and community farming and consumption.

 • Location and Community: These properties are intentionally connected via trails or roadways to our neighboring village centers, enabling a blend of rural living with walkable and easy drive access to amenities.